 Andy is one of the UK’s top jazz bass players.
 He has been touring with Joe Brown over 2019/20 and continues to work with Moscow Drug Club – you can catch them at the Henley Festival in the Mirror Tent this year.
 He plays for John Etheridge’s Sweet Chorus and Christian Garrick as well as leading Gypsy Jazz guitarists such as Angelo DeBarre, Fapy Lafertin and Gary Potter.
 He has toured Europe, Australia and the USA with Lillian Boutte performing at festivals and jazz clubs.

-David Newton began his musical career in theatre before switching to jazz piano and after making his first recording with Martin Taylor and Buddy De Franco, was persuaded to move to London by his old Leeds College room mate, Alan Barnes.
-Thanks to an award-winning album with Scottish singer Carol Kidd, David gained a reputation as an accompanist for singers and as a direct result, has developed his insight and affinity with the Great American Songbook.
-David has fifteen albums in his name and collaborated on over eighty with other artists.
+David Newton began his musical career in theatre before switching to jazz piano and after making his first recording with Martin Taylor and Buddy De Franco, was persuaded to move to London by his old Leeds College room-mate, Alan Barnes.
+Thanks to an award winning album with Scottish singer Carol Kidd, David gained a reputation as an accompanist for singers and as a direct result, has developed his insight and affinity with the Great American Songbook.
 He is principal lecturer in Jazz Piano at Leeds College of Music and was made a fellow in 2003.
 He has been voted best UK Jazz Pianist in the British Jazz Awards many times.

 Karen started her career touring with Humphrey Lyttelton’s band after she graduated from the Royal Northern College of Music.
 Inspired to play the tenor sax by two giants of improvisation – Dexter Gordon and Sonny Rollins, Karen has won the tenor saxophone category of the British Jazz Awards on numerous occasions.
 She tours regularly with her quartet which features Nikki Iles, Dave Green and Steve Brown and she plays with numerous larger ensembles including Robert Fowler’s Gerry Mulligan Concert Jazz Band, Steve Waterman’s Big Band and the Stan Tracey Big Band.